coinbase/temporal-ruby/examples/README.md

-# Ruby Cadence Examples
+# Ruby Temporal Examples

-This directory contains examples demonstraiting different features or this library and Cadence.
+This directory contains examples demonstraiting different features or this library and Temporal.

-To try these out you need to have Cadence and TChannel Proxy running ([setup instructions](https://github.com/coinbase/cadence-ruby#installing-dependencies)).
+To try these out you need to have Temporal and TChannel Proxy running ([setup instructions](https://github.com/coinbase/temporal-ruby#installing-dependencies)).

 Install all the gem dependencies by running: